MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rds-to-wvd.md

     > [!NOTE]
     > Contoso can't use a user account that requires multifactor authentication in this step.
 If Contoso plans to use multifactor authentication for its users, it will need to create a service principal for this purpose.

-1. Contoso performs one more validation of the Windows Virtual Desktop settings, and create the new environment of pooled Windows Virtual Desktop virtual machines.
+1. Contoso performs one more validation of the Windows Virtual Desktop settings, and creates the new environment of pooled Windows Virtual Desktop virtual machines.

    ![Screenshot that shows reviewing and creating virtual machines.](./media/contoso-migration-rds-to-wvd/wvd-new-host-pool-review-create.png)
    _Figure 14: Reviewing and creating virtual machines._